List of Royal Navy deployments: Cold Weather Training

 Cold Weather Training is a Royal Navy commitment to the annual Norwegian-led exercise in the Arctic regions.
 Its purpose is to build and strengthen military ties and to enable the Royal Marines and Royal Navy sailors to "fight and win" in extreme conditions.

 Faslane Patrol Boat Squadron

 The Faslane Patrol Boat Squadron (FPBS) provides force protection in around the waters of HMNB Clyde, where the Royal Navy's nuclear-powered submarine fleet is based.
 The squadron currently consists of HMS Tracker and HMS Raider.

 Fishery Protection

-The Fishery Protection Squadron is charged with protecting the British fishing industry, providing security to the oil and gas fields in the North Sea and other duties in the United Kingdoms Exclusive economic zone.
+The Fishery Protection Squadron is charged with protecting the British fishing industry, providing security to the oil and gas fields in the North Sea and other duties in the United Kingdom's Exclusive economic zone.
 It consists of three warships: HMS Tyne, HMS Severn and HMS Mersey.